 As per regulations, 50% of the margins blocked for F&O positions must come in cash or cash equivalent.
 The other 50% of the margin requirement can come from other non-cash equivalent collateral margins (margins received by pledging liquid funds are considered cash equivalent).

 |Component||Available for use (INR)||Utilized (INR)||Balance (INR)|

 Opening balance - utilised amount

 70,000 - 45,000

-Since the collateral margin is not included in the funds, the funds statement will show
+Since the collateral margin is not included in the funds, the funds statement will display

-Margin required for position - Cash available i.e. the opening balance
+Margin required for the position - Cash available, i.e. the opening balance.

 =1,50,000 - 70,000